joelyles/DOM-Tutorial/README.md

 # DOM Manipulation Tutorial

 **index.html, and script.js are based on a DOM Manipulation turotial published on youtube by freeCodeCamp.
-The course was created by codelab**
+The course was created by codelab.**

 _some styling and functionality will be my own, but the concepts are primarily based on the tutorial_